 I always knew ‘real life’ wasn’t for me!

 Born to a half-German, teenage mother and an unemotional adopted father, we travelled a lot until I was 6 when my parents split up the night before we were due to move to Germany.
-My single mum raised me in a rented farmhouse in the UK, with a car that had a door tied on with bale string, whilst putting herself through university.
-Whilst I sometimes envied the 2.4 normality of some of my friends I was also fiercely proud of being a bit different.
+My single mum raised me in a rented farmhouse in the UK, whilst putting herself through university.

 As a teenager and young adult, I travelled as much and as cheaply as I could: 18 months working and travelling in Israel, The Red Sea and Sinai.
 A summer in the Balearics, a month teaching English in Poland.
-Trips to the Gambia, Germany, Senegal, Paris, Morrocco, Ireland, Turkey, a driving tour around the West coast of the USA – camping in Death Valley, a night in the Bellagio in Vegas and walking down and up the Grand Canyon.
-As well as working trips to Iceland, Austria and Barcelona as a PA for a disabled activist, disability eqaulity trainer, comedian and star of a high profile BBC drama.
+Trips to the Gambia, Germany, Senegal, Paris, Morocco, Ireland, Turkey, a driving tour around the West coast of the USA.
+As well as working trips to Iceland, Austria and Barcelona as a PA for a disabled activist, disability equality trainer, comedian and star of a high profile BBC drama.

 I left this job and my relationship, and became an Anti-Social Behaviour Officer complete with company car.
 Real life had arrived and I was depressed.
-At an all-time low, I had embarked on another relationship (that I knew, deep down, wasn’t right) and had two children.
-I was diagnosed with fibromylagia, had to leave my job and consider how the hell I could make a living being self-employed with two small children and a debilitating health condition.
+At an all-time low, I embarked on another relationship (that I knew, deep down, wasn’t right) and had two children.
+I was diagnosed with fibromylagia and had to leave my job.

-Retraining as a Louise Hay teacher I started running workshops (partly for my own benefit, to keep me in the wellness mindset) whilst also buying and selling furniture on Ebay.
+Retraining as a Louise Hay teacher I started running workshops whilst also buying and selling furniture on Ebay.
 I ploughed most of my limited energy into my children who became my key to some degree of freedom and female friendship with other women in a similar boat.

 My life was so far removed from how I wanted to be living but I found it hard to face up to the fact that the relationship was the thing that needed to change and any amount of other tinkering wouldn’t ever change that, especially as I thought I was gay…cue LemonAid!